Abastro/Funcy/STRUCTURES.md

     * any reference sends {`TRUE`} to the name of the reference.
 It is a constant funcy.

-    * Basic arithmetic operators are self-explanatory - Some does take more than one parameters, which are modeled as compound containments.
+    * Basic arithmetic operators are self-explanatory - Some does take more than one arguments, which are modeled as compound containments.
 You can't reference them directly, anyway.
 (This could change, so that these operators could be a syntax sugar)

-3. ***Lambda funcy*** is a typical funcy where the result is given by expression based on the parameters.
+3. ***Lambda funcy*** is a typical funcy where the result is given by expression based on the arguments.
-  The expression is, basically, a declaration of another funcy when parameters are declared.
+  The expression part is, basically, a declaration of another funcy when arguments are declared.

-4. ***Compound funcy*** usually serves the purpose of easier code and simulation of muliple parameters.
+4. ***Compound funcy*** usually serves the purpose of easier code and simulation of muliple arguments.

 5. ***Containment funcy*** usually serves the purpose to simulate member funcies and better type system.